sook-tusk/Tech_Integrate_Stata_R_with_Editors/README.md

 In terms of complexity and effort for integration, Visual Studio Code may be the easiest.
 I assume Stata is already installed in your PC.

+General principles are similar across platforms.
+The procedures for Mac users are also shown.
+See [for Mac users](#macusers)

+# In Windows :
 # Integration 1: Stata 16 + Notepad++

 ## Step 1: Install Notepad++